 Automation and user-friendliness have become more necessary in today’s work environment as a result of increased complexity.

 With the help of valuable resources: Having more resources “at our fingertips” than ever before also means we face a steeper threat of lost opportunity cost.
 Technology embodies the gateway, mediator, and manipulator to today’s most plentiful resource: information.
 Useful tech tools to this arena come in the shape of analytics and, as I mentioned above, in the vehicles by which we navigate a dense jungle of content.

 In an ideal environment: Most of today’s workforce expects digital sophistication to meet them at the office door.
 Digitally advanced companies have an easier time attracting and retaining talent—especially the fore-running talent of our current revolution.
 An ideal modern environment is also mobile.
 When we have the freedom to work from our “happy places,” we’re in a happier mental place at work.

 In short, employees feel valued and respected when they’re empowered to reach peak performance.
 Digital tools alone aren’t sufficient to make this happen, but today they’re necessary.

 Customers engage with digital channels that offer…

-At the beginning of 2016, Forrester surveyed 115 decision makers in technology, marketing, and business on their Digital Experience Technology and Delivery Priorities (I will put this whitepaper on a landing page and link to it).
+At the beginning of 2016, Forrester surveyed 115 decision makers in technology, marketing, and business on their Digital Experience Technology and Delivery Priorities.
 Its findings closely align to the five benefits mentioned in this post.
 Forrester found that “organizations’ 2016 investments revolved around implementing personalization initiatives, solving people challenges, and assembling digital experience platforms.”